10 Best Books to Help Your Child Fall Asleep (You Can Thank Us Later)

 Finding a few books that are special to your family, so you can return them again and again, is great way to connect with children and encourage brain development from a young age.
 This is an important habit, since parents who want to promote literacy and language development should be reading to their kids from birth, according to the American Academy of Pediatrics.
 I Love You Stinky Face is one of those books you’ll keep coming back to.
 In this popular bedtime read by Lisa McCourt and Syd Moore, the little boy in the book is putting off bedtime for as long as possible by asking his mom if she would still love him he were different creatures instead of a little boy.

 Guess How Much I Love You

 The best bedtime books help your child settle down at the end of a busy day instead of gearing them up for more play.
 This is why books where the characters are heading to bed themselves are perfect bedtime reads.
 In Guess How Much I Love You, by Sam McBratney and Anita Jeram, Little Nutbrown Hare is heading to bed, but not before proposing a little competition with Big Nutbrown Hare over who loves who more.
 Of course, the parent rabbit is always able to better express his love for the little rabbit and by the end of the book, Little Nutbrown Hare is fast asleep.
-Here’s how to get your toddler sleeping sooner, so everyone can get some rest.

 Sometimes getting a little one to bed feels an awful lot like herding wild animals.
 Parents of rambunctious little ones will love Goodnight, Gorilla and the zookeeper whose bedtime tasks are a little more challenging than getting a toddler to sleep.
 In this fun picture book, the zookeeper is trying to settle all of the zoo animals in for the night, but has a mischievous tag-along gorilla who keeps letting the other animals out their cages.